simplesourcing/simplesourcing.github.io/pages/docs/operations/debugging.md

 ## Broker access

-Docker manages connections between all the docker containers.
+Docker manages connections between all the Docker containers.
 However if you want to access the Kafka broker from outside a container, there's one extra step required.
 Kafka is very specific about the hostname it listens on - it must match the value specified via the `KAFKA_ADVERTISED_LISTENERS` environment variable.